PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Strapi Welcome](/images/006-strapi-welcome.png)

-In this tutorial we be primary focusing on collection types, which are essential for structuring our data in a way that is easily accessible and manageable.
+In this tutorial, we are primarily focusing on collection types, which are essential for structuring our data in a way that is easily accessible and manageable.

-Collection types in Strapi are used to define a group of similar data entries.
+Collection types in Strapi define a group of similar data entries.
 For instance, in our case, we will create a collection type called "Team Members."
-This collection will allow us to manage individual profiles for each team member, including fields such as their name, description, photograph, and a URL-friendly slug.
+This collection will allow us to manage individual profiles for each team member, including fields such as their name, description, photograph, and URL-friendly slug.

 The use of collection types is beneficial because it provides a structured format for data, making it straightforward to add, edit, or remove entries as needed.
-Each team member's data can be easily retrieved via API endpoints, enabling our frontend to dynamically display the information without hardcoding it.
+Each team member's data can be easily retrieved via API endpoints, enabling our front end to dynamically display the information without hardcoding it.

 ## Building Our First Collection Type In Strapi 5

-We will start by creating a new collection type called "Team Member."
+We will create a new collection type called "Team Member."

 ![Strapi Collection Type](/images/007-strapi-collection-type.png)

-Once you click on "Continue" you will be redirected to the following screen:
+Once you click on "Continue," you will be redirected to the following screen:

 ![Strapi Collection Type Fields](/images/008-strapi-collection-type-fields.png)

-Now let's start by adding the following fields to our collection type:
+Now, let's start by adding the following fields to our collection type:

 | Field Name  | Field Type | Additional Info  |
 | ----------- | ---------- | ---------------- |